 The Law School at Queen's is ranked as one of the top Schools in the UK and Ireland.
-Teaching quality within the School was judged to be 'excellent' and our research was awarded a 5B (excellent) by the UK Higher Education Funding Bodies.
-There are over 800 undergraduate students enrolled in the School, 190 postgraduates, 70 PhD students and almost 50 members of academic staff.
+There are over 1000 undergraduate students enrolled in the School, 230 postgraduates, 70 PhD students and almost 70 members of academic staff.
 You will be taught by scholars from all over the world, many of whom have international reputations in their fields and all are committed teachers and researchers.
 Students will also have access to an excellent law section in the new library and extensive IT facilities.

 At Queen’s, we aim to deliver a high quality learning environment that embeds intellectual curiosity, innovation and best practice in learning, teaching and student support to enable student to achieve their full academic potential.